jazzband/djangorestframework-simplejwt/README.rst

   new account to be created with an old username while an existing token is still valid which uses that username as a user identifier.

-PAYLOAD_ID_FIELD
+USER_ID_CLAIM
-  The key name which will be used for the user identifier claim in generated tokens.
+  The claim in generated tokens which will be used to store user identifiers.
   For example, a setting value of ``'user_id'`` would mean generated tokens include a "user_id" claim that contains the user's identifier.

 TOKEN_LIFETIME
   A ``datetime.timedelta`` object which specifies how long a generated token is